PoC-dev/smtp-abuse-reporting/README.md

 This is a collection of Perl scripts to automate the reporting of abusing IP addresses to the respective responsible contact address.

+**Note:** Possible changes to an existing database have been noted in the appropriate section *Database layout*.

 I haven't found a readymade solution for my particular scenario which shows many probes a day for combinations of logins and passwords on my SMTP server.
 A number which increased manifold compared to January 2024.

 These probes come from many different IP addresses all over the world but use common or very similar login names.
 The pattern shown strongly suggests these are hosts which have been hijacked and part of a centrally orchestrated botnet.